35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 The committee was told that while there was a net loss of social rent units, there was an increase of social rented accommodation, when measured by habitable room and floorspace and that this conformed to the London Mayor’s requirement that there be no shortfall in social rented housing.

 This was challenged by objectors of [Fight4Aylesbury](https://www.instagram.com/fight4aylesbury/).
 The [Southwark Law Centre](https://www.southwarklawcentre.org.uk/) also objected, saying that the size of some of the existing dwellings and the average of habitable rooms per unit had been underestimated.
 SLC also queried the omission from existing floorspace of the homes of Foxcote, a maisonette block that was demolished in 2016.
 In response the Council reduced its estimate of the 'uplift' of new affordable floorspace, but maintained that it still met the Mayor's requirements.
-The Council also believed that omitting Foxcote from the calculations was correct, because it was demolished before the current application was submitted.
+The Council also believed that omitting Foxcote from the calculations was correct, because it was demolished before the current application was submitted [^3].

 ![](img/fight4aylesbury.png)